NNU-GISA/MetricSfM/README.md

 # MetricSfM
-A SfM framework for photogrammetry applications.
+A SfM + MSP framework for photogrammetry applications.
 The fold SfM contains source codes for sparse 3D reconstruction for both web-images and aerial-images.
 The fold MSP contains exe for dense reconstruction given the sparse result from the SfM.

 Framework:
 ---